Skip to main content

 International Data Transfers

 Some of our service providers (Vercel, Convex, Clerk, Resend, Google) are based in the United States.
-Where personal data is transferred outside Switzerland or the EEA, we rely on:
+Where personal data is transferred outside the EEA, we rely on:

-• ▶EU-U.S. Data Privacy Framework (DPF) and the Swiss-U.S. DPF for providers that are certified under these frameworks.
+• ▶EU-U.S. Data Privacy Framework (DPF) for providers that are certified under this framework.

 • ▶Standard Contractual Clauses (SCCs) approved by the European Commission where the DPF does not apply.